-How Liviri Shuttle helps ecommerce grocers achieve efficiency
+How Liviri Sprint helps ecommerce grocers achieve efficiency

 In the grocery world, global ecommerce demand is driving revolutionary change.
 This has, in turn, led to the rise of the dark store — shops pioneered in the UK and Europe solely dedicated to digital orders.